-The Board of Selectmen shall act on all matters pertaining to the enforcement of this bylaw and the settling of any disputes between dog owner, the Town and its residents.
+The Board of Selectmen shall act as the Hearing Authority for all matters pertaining to the enforcement of this bylaw.
+The Hearing Authority shall investigate or cause the investigation of the complaint.

 s.
 3-6 DOG FUND

 A Dog Fund is hereby created by the Town under provisions of Chapter 44, s.53E-1/2 of Massachusetts General Laws.
 Said fund shall be used as a depository for all moneys collected as fees, fines, charges, penalties and other like moneys imposed under this bylaw.
 It shall be used to make purchases necessary to administer this bylaw and to pay any expenses relating to this bylaw or for any other costs that Massachusetts General Laws require to be paid.
 Said fund shall be administered by the Treasurer/Collector and may also receive funds through usual municipal financing methods.
 Receipts allocated to this fund shall be deposited in a special account by the Treasurer.